AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 Set this option to send `unlinkedct` instead, if another local node is connected to this node (hosted on the same PC).

 Sample:

 ```
 nolocallinkct = 0     ; default is 0, set to 1 to enable
 ```

 ### nounkeyct=
-The `nounkeyct` option completely disables the courtesy tone.
+This option completely disables the courtesy tone.
 This is useful for eliminating TX tail time in applications using simplex uplinks to repeaters on the repeater pair itself.
 This practice is **strongly** discouraged.
 The `nounkeyct=` option can take two values: `yes`/`1` or `no`/`0`.

 Sample:

 ```
 nounkeyct = no  ; Set to yes to disable :(.
 Default is no.
 ```